NotYuSheng/AWS-Puzzlebox/README.md

 ## Live Demo

 > [!NOTE]
-> The AWS instances has been disabled.
+> The AWS instances have been disabled.

 The app is publicly available for a limited time: